Chupkatha: Plot

 The film is about an extra-marital affair involving a married man and a medical student.
 Sambit (Silajit Majumder) and his wife (Aparajita Auddy) are in love but they could never express their love for each other.
 Anwesha (Payel Roy) is a young medical student who happens to be as lonely as Sambit.
 Both of them required someone to share their emotions with.
 As a result, they start finding themselves comfortable with each other.
 Sambit helps Anwesha while she is still a student and in return, she gives him company.
 They experience an unspoken closeness towards each other and fall into a complicated relationship.
 Because the relationship has no future, neither of them could express their feelings, even as they love and share a mutual respect towards each other.
 Sambit later has a heart attack and Anwesha performs the operation for free since she considered she owed Sambit this.
-In the end, they part just as they meet, and things remain the way they were earlier.
+In the end, they part just as they met, and things remain the way they were earlier.